Refreshing Squamish Water Activities

 Summer only happens once a year and with it comes endless opportunities for diving into the treasure trove of water activities available in Squamish.
 Featuring rivers and lakes and perched at the tip of Howe Sound, Squamish offers a diverse mix of splashy water adventures perfect to beat the heat.

-Our local rivers are quickly becoming a BC hot spot for whitewater rafting and with epic canyons, jagged mountain views, and granite walls lined with waterfalls it's easy to understand why!
+Our local rivers are a hot spot for whitewater rafting.
+With epic canyons, jagged mountain views, and granite walls lined with waterfalls it's easy to understand why!
 Experience the thrill of class 3/4 rapids on the Elaho River or opt for a family-friendly float down the Cheakamus River.

 Local's tip: To maximize your views book a sunset sail and watch the alpenglow illuminate the snow-capped mountains.

 Who doesn't love a good swim in the summertime?
 Choose a lake or visit one of the ocean beaches around Squamish to jump into the water.
 The outflow of the Squamish River pours into Howe Sound and makes our ocean water feel more like freshwater.
-The best beaches for swimming are Newport Beach near downtown Squamish and Porteau Cove.
-Popular swimming lakes include Alice, Brohm, Cat, and Browning Lake.
+One of the best beaches for swimming is Porteau Cove.
+Popular swimming lakes include Alice, Brohm, and Browning Lake.
 You can view a full list of places to swim here.

-Local's tip: Beaches and lakes have reduced parking due to COVID-19 and fill up fast.
+Local's tip: Parking lots near beaches and lakes fill up fast.
 Plan to arrive early or visit outside of peak times which are 10 am - 5 pm daily.